bazilinskyy/llm-events/README.md

 - **`query`**: query to path to LLM.
 - **`plotly_template`**: template used to make graphs in the analysis.
 - **`logger_level`**: Level of console output.
 Can be: debug, info, warning, error.

+For analysis with GPT-V, the API key of OpenAI needs to be placed in file `llm-events/secret`.
+The file needs to be formatted as `llm-events/secret example`.

 ## Analysis
 Analysis can be started by running `python llm-events/llmevents/run.py`.
 A number of CSV files used for data processing are saved in `llmevents/_output`.
 Visualisations of all data are saved in `llmevents/_output/figures/`.